How does Flair Remote Sensor Occupancy work?

 If you’re using a Flair schedule, leave rooms “blank” (with no schedule event) where you want them to use occupancy.
 When rooms are Active, Flair will use the default home set point.

-For systems reading from an integrated smart thermostat, this is the current read set point read from the smart thermostat.
+For systems reading from an integrated smart thermostat, the default home set point is the current set point read from the smart thermostat.

-For systems where Flair is controlling an integrated smart thermostat, this is the set point displayed at the top of the Flair app.
+For systems where Flair is controlling an integrated smart thermostat, the default home set point is the set point displayed at the top of the Flair app.

 Timing of Occupancy Readings